Michaelangel007/apple2_hgr_font_tutorial/README.md

     </body>
     </html>
 ```
-Note: If you get a retarded _Uncaught SecurityError: Failed to execute 'getImageData' on 'CanvasRenderingContext2D': The canvas has been tainted by cross-origin data._ with Chrome you need to start it with the command line:
+Note: If you get a retarded `Uncaught SecurityError: Failed to execute 'getImageData' on 'CanvasRenderingContext2D': The canvas has been tainted by cross-origin data.` with Chrome you need to start it with the command line:

     --allow-file-access-from-files

-Another solution is to use a web browser that isn't "broken" such as Firefox, etc.
+Another solution is to use a web browser that isn't "broken" such as Firefox, etc. when trying to read _local_ files.

 ## Font -> Screen Memory Trace